 Choosing an anchor is an important step when you are designing your units and instructional sequences, and not every natural phenomenon makes a good anchor.
 So what does make a good anchor?

 - an anchor builds upon student experiences.
 Ideally, students should have some prior knowledge of or experience with the material.
 This does not mean they must fully understand it or be able to explain it — in fact, that wouldn’t be a good anchor at all! — but they should be able to connect with it in some way.
 For example, all students have probably watched rainwater run down the road, carrying dirt and debris with it.
-An anchor for a watershed unit could simply be that very description, along with the question: where does all the water go?
+An anchor for a watershed unit could simply be that very description (or an image or video of the same!), designed to generate the question: where does all the water go?

 - an anchor connects multiple NGSS performance expectations.
 When you lay out your units, you should be developing a storyline that takes you from one performance expectation to another.
 The anchor phenomenon should be able to flow through each of those PEs.
 For our watershed example above, your instructional sequence may move from the properties of water and their effects on Earth’s surfaces (HS-ESS2-5) to how changes in Earth’s surfaces affect water resources (HS-ESS2-2) to reducing the impact of human activity on watersheds (HS-ESS3-4).